torqbit/formbit/src/pages/docs/docs-theme/theme-configuration.md

 #### Banner key

 A banner can be dismissed.
-By default `banner.key` will be `"nextra-banner"` and it’s used by [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to keep the banner state (dismissed or not) on the client.
+By default `banner.key` will be `"formbit-banner"` and it’s used by [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to keep the banner state (dismissed or not) on the client.